The Epstein Saga

 Public fixation on powerful names creates the appearance of accountability while quietly postponing the harder work of dismantling the conditions that made the abuse possible.

-Because as long as we are consumed by who was connected to whom, we avoid asking:
+As long as we are consumed by who was connected to whom, we avoid asking:

 How did this persist for so long?